mozilla/moztrap/docs/userguide/ui/runtests.rst

                 extent that it was not possible to determine if it passed or failed
-* **skipped** - A test manager decided this test should not be run and should not count against the % complete.
-Marking a test *skipped* only marks it for the specific environment it was skipped in.
+* **skipped** - A test manager decided this test should not be run and should not count against the % complete for any environment.
+                Marking a test *skipped*
+                marks that test skipped for ALL environments the case applies to.
+This is true, even if the case had been marked passed or otherwise in a different environment.
+Likewise, restarting a ``skipped`` case will restart it for all environments.
 * **blocked** - The test could not be run because the user was blocked from beginning the test.
 For example, if the steps are to complete a purchase of something in their shopping cart, but the user